Forming young minds and hearts in what is True, Good, and Beautiful.

 For Faculty

 Called to teach?
-We are looking for faculty ready to be a "Living Curriculum."
+We are looking for faculty who see teaching as a vocation.

 Faculty Interest Form